aragon/developer-portal/docs/core/01-how-it-works/02-the-dao-framework/index.md

 - control the permissions of and between the infrastructure related contracts to:
   - upgrade them
   - allow them to register ENS names for DAOs and plugins on the `dao.eth` and `dao-plugin.eth`, respectively
-- verify plugins submissions to Aragon App
+- verify plugin submissions to Aragon App

 This framework DAO constitutes the **governance layer** of the aragonOS DAO Framework.